Camiloaab/Nim/README.md

 <img src="resources/nim_output.png" width="1000">

+In the game Nim, we begin with some number of piles, each with some number of objects.
+Players take turns: on a player’s turn, the player removes any non-negative number of objects from any one non-empty pile.
+Whoever removes the last object loses.

+There’s some simple strategy we might imagine for this game: if there’s only one pile and three objects left in it, and it’s your turn, your best bet is to remove two of those objects, leaving your opponent with the third and final object to remove.
+But if there are more piles, the strategy gets considerably more complicated.

+For this project, we built an AI to learn the strategy for this game through reinforcement learning.
+By playing against itself repeatedly and learning from experience, eventually our AI will learn which actions to take and which actions to avoid.

 **Reinforcement Learning**

 Reinforcement learning is an approach to machine learning, where after each action, the agent gets feedback in the form of reward or punishment (a positive or a negative numerical value).

 The learning process starts by the environment providing a state to the agent.
 Then, the agent performs an action on the state.
 Based on this action, the environment will return a state and a reward to the agent, where the reward can be positive, making the behavior more likely in the future, or negative (i.e. punishment), making the behavior less likely in the future.

-This type of algorithm can be used to train walking robots, for example, where each step returns a positive number (reward) and each fall a negative number (punishment).

 <img src="resources/reinforcement.png" width="600">

-In the game Nim, we begin with some number of piles, each with some number of objects.
-Players take turns: on a player’s turn, the player removes any non-negative number of objects from any one non-empty pile.
-Whoever removes the last object loses.

-There’s some simple strategy we might imagine for this game: if there’s only one pile and three objects left in it, and it’s your turn, your best bet is to remove two of those objects, leaving your opponent with the third and final object to remove.
-But if there are more piles, the strategy gets considerably more complicated.
-For this problem, we built an AI to learn the strategy for this game through reinforcement learning.
-By playing against itself repeatedly and learning from experience, eventually our AI will learn which actions to take and which actions to avoid.

 A “state” of the Nim game is just the current size of all of the piles.
 A state, for example, might be `[1, 1, 3, 5]`, representing the state with 1 object in pile 0, 1 object in pile 1, 3 objects in pile 2, and 5 objects in pile 3.
 An “action” in the Nim game will be a pair of integers `(i, j)`, representing the action of taking `j` objects from pile `i`.
 So the action `(3, 5)` represents the action “from pile 3, take away 5 objects.”
 Applying that action to the state `[1, 1, 3, 5]` would result in the new state `[1, 1, 3, 0]` (the same state, but with pile 3 now empty).